-- (a) Certain land and buildings, furniture, fittings and equipment, and plant and machinery of the subsidiaries with carrying amounts totalling RM441,641,000 (2021: RM499,449,000) are pledged to financial institutions for banking facilities granted to certain subsidiaries as disclosed in Note 27. - (b) The strata titles of shoplots of the Group with carrying amounts of RM Nil (2021: RM1,649,000) have yet to be transferred to the Group as at the end of reporting period. - (c) Details of right-of-use assets:
+- (a) Certain land and buildings, furniture, fittings and equipment, and plant and machinery of the subsidiaries with carrying amounts totalling RM1,529,815,000 (2022: RM441,641,000) are pledged to financial institutions for banking facilities granted to certain subsidiaries as disclosed in Note 27. - (b) Freehold land and buildings (collectively known as land and buildings) classified under property, plant and equipment are measured at valuation with effect as at 1 July 2022.
+The valuation exercise on the land and buildings was performed by independent professional valuers using market comparable method and discounted cash flow approach.